daniel-life/daniel-life.github.io/_pages/resources/webdev.md

     flex-direction: column;
 }
 ```
 the CSS above can be placed in your web.css that applies to all pages (I have placed in <a href="https://daniel-life.github.io/static/css/web.css" target="_blank">Here</a>).
 Below is an example of the structure of your layouts html files, which is your template to be displayed across all pages.
-Don't worry if you have a phone as it will also work in _vertically smaller pages_.
+It will also work in _vertically smaller pages_.
 In this Example, the style is applied into the _main_content_wrap_.

 ``` html
 <div id="header_wrap" class="outer">